efwoods/tf-cert/Chapter2.md

 - Reinforcement Learning: Strengthens actions that return a reward.
 Weakens connections that return a punishment. (e.g. Game Development & Robotics)

 ## How to Train ML systems
+### Key Concepts
+Data:

+Data is the information provided to, processed, and analyzed by a machine learning model.
+Input data can be images, tabular data, numbers, text, sensor recordings, sound samples, etc.

+Features/Attributes:

+Features are characteristics or attributes of the input data used to train an ML system.
+They are the properties of the things you are trying to learn.

+Regression Model:

+A regression model predicts a number based on numerical inputs.
+The output is the equation of a line, where the line itself is used to predict an output number based on the input feature values.

+Classification Model:

+A classification model predicts discrete classes or labels from several possible known classes or labels.
+The output is a line or a plane that separates different classes.

+### Examples
 [Teachable Machine](https://teachablemachine.withgoogle.com/)

 [Family ML Recognition Model](https://teachablemachine.withgoogle.com/models/KogCD1fq4/)